When people express their fears around aging, usually, memory loss shows up at the top of the list.

 Even still, loss of cognition is definitely not something anyone wants to experience.

-Today, we bring you some insights that will help you tell the difference between normal aging and dementia, so you can stay on top of your cognitive health management as best you can.
+Today, we bring you some insights that will help you tell the difference between normal aging of the brain and dementia, so you can stay on top of your cognitive health management as best you can.

 First, let’s quickly cover what normal aging entails.